jonocodes/blog/content/blog/2023-08-10-bringing-back-san-francisco-casual-carpool.md

   - tech
 title: Bringing Back San Francisco Casual Carpool
 ---
 I have been trying to bring back SF casual carpool since it ended with the pandemic.
-Here are some of the things I/we have done between September 2022 and August 2023.
+Here are some of the things I/we have done mostly between September 2022 and August 2023.

 ### Things I have tried